 Interested in practicing medicine in Ontario?
-Here is a province-specific spotlight.
-We will review medical registration/licensure, finding a job, and immigration.
+Here’s a province-specific spotlight.
+We’ll review medical registration/licensure, finding a job, and immigration.
 For general information, read Practicing in Canada: A General Fact Sheet.

-None of these pathways require examinations or repeating training!
+None of these pathways require Canadian examinations or repeating training!
 Phew!

 Finding a Job

-Below you will find our partner recruitment organizations.
-If inquiring with the organization, mention that you are with Hippocratic Adventures.
-You will help support our community and website.
+Below you’ll find our partner clinics and recruitment organizations.
+If inquiring with the organization, mention that you’re with Hippocratic Adventures.
+You’ll help support our community and website.

 Head Medical is a leading specialist in international medical recruitment, having helped 1,000s of physicians find new roles in amazing locations including UK, Australia, New Zealand, Singapore, China, the Gulf, Canada and Caribbean.
 So, if you think you might be interested in a new challenge and a change of scene, please get in touch for a chat with one of their recruitment specialists.
 Their expert team will support you with your licensing and immigration paperwork and provide practical advice to ensure your relocation goes as smoothly as possible.

-To finalize the certificate of registration in Ontario prior to practicing, you must obtain authorization from the Immigration, Refugee and Citizenship of Canada (IRCC) to live and work in Canada.
+To finalize the certificate of registration in Ontario before practicing, you must obtain authorization from the Immigration, Refugee, and Citizenship of Canada (IRCC) to live and work in Canada.

 If your spouse or parent is a Canadian citizen or permanent resident, they can sponsor you for permanent residency without you having a job offer via Permanent Residency – Family Class.
 The sponsoring individual must be able to financially support their spouse or child and ensure they won’t need social assistance from the government.